AshishPandey90/OnTimeURB/Docker_Containers/Bioinformatics_Workflows/RNASeq/Readme.md

 ```

 ### Inputs to workflow
-Below files are located in /home/bamboo/rnaseq folder
+Below files are located in /home/bamboo/rnaseq folder.
+Sample inputs are provided in the files.
+Please modify them as per your cyverse account path.
 **inputs-fastq.txt**

 URLs are given in the **irods:///[path]/[filename]** format.